 We’re stepping in to the Far Out Magazine Vault to explore the unlikely friendship between Bob Dylan and former White Stripes frontman Jack White.

-Recently, Far Out reported the news that White has been teasing a collaboration with Dylan, a person that the former White Stripes lead singer described as “an incredible mentor.”
+Over the years, White has made no secret of his admiration for Dylan, a person that the former White Stripes lead singer described as “an incredible mentor”.
 When asked if Dylan has ever passed on valuable advice, White answered: “All the time.
 He’s been an incredible mentor to me, and a good friend, too.”

 He added: “I’m lucky to even have one conversation with him.
 Everything else has been icing on the cake.”
 White was then asked if he has ever worked with Dylan, more specifically if the duo had written a song, to which he answered: “I cannot tell you that.
-I wish I could tell you, but I cannot,” he teased.
+I wish I could tell you, but I cannot.”

 Remembering the first time he met Dylan, White told The Wall Street Journal: “It was just by accident.
 I went and saw him play in Detroit and he said to me, ‘We’ve been playing one of your songs lately at sound checks.’
 I thought, Wow.
 I was afraid to ask which one.
 I didn’t even ask.
 It was just such an honour to hear that.”